April 11, 2009

 September 1981 through September 1983

 Mom hooked me up with Britannica in Cleveland, and I tried selling books for about six weeks.
 I also tried selling Cutco knives.
 Then I got jobs through a temporary agency as a deburrer in a steel mill and later as a billing clerk for a wallpaper company.
-I oversaw the Way bookstore for northern Ohio, carting it around in my Toyota Corolla to various meetings, but that was volunteer work, not paid.
+I oversaw The Way bookstore for northern Ohio, carting it around in my Toyota Corolla to various meetings, but that was volunteer work, not paid.

 I gave up alcohol (for the most part) and put an end to the undisclosed promiscuity.
 But still, every fiber in my being continued silently screaming in rebellion against starting the Corps process over.
 I interpreted my internal turmoil as temptation to not perform my duty of carrying out my calling.
 I expressed this in counsel with Way leadership who confirmed that it was my duty to "pay my vows" of my Corps pledge regardless of my internal misgivings.
 At that time, I believed that to disobey leadership was to disobey God.
 And I had to obey God.